Shawen17/lendsqr/README.md

 # Lendsqr App

-This is the dashboard for an Admin for a loan app, which gives the admin the admin various functionalities, such as;
+This is the dashboard for an Admin for a loan app, which gives the admin various functionalities, such as;
 * seeing all users details
 * search bar
 * filter with specific conditions